PaaaulZ/CyberdropBunkrDownloader/README.md

-# CyberdropDownloader
+# CyberdropBunkrDownloader
-Simple downloader for cyberdrop.me
+Simple downloader for cyberdrop.me and bunkr.is

 # Usage